edpeyton/rpsi/README.md

 #> p-value = 4.48e-01
 #> 99% threshold = 4.54e-02
 ```

+Here the PSI value comes out as 0.0106 and the 99% threshold is 0.0454.

 We can also plot a visual representation of the result using the `plot`
 method for `rpsi` objects.